surbhi594/LetsGrowMore-Internship-Task/README.md

-Task-1 of Lets Grow More
+Tasks of Lets Grow More Internship

-Single Page website made by HTML,CSS,Bootstrap and JS.
+ Task 1 is to make Single Page website made by HTML,CSS,Bootstrap and JS.
+ Task 2 is to create react app and fetch the data from the API